Newborn hearing screener

 As a newborn hearing screener, you need to be:

 - happy to handle newborn babies

 - calm and reassuring

 - willing to work with people from all walks of life

 - able to work as part of a team but use their initiative

 You'll also need:

 Training and development

 You will be given the training you need for the job including how to use the equipment, health and safety and child protection.
+You may also have the opportunity to get a qualification by doing an apprenticeship.
 Newborn hearing screeners can join the British Society of Audiology (BSA) as associate members.
 The BSA offers conferences and meetings where hearing screeners can update their skills and network with others working in the field.

 Clinical support staff working in the NHS are paid on the Agenda for Change (AfC) pay system.
 As a newborn hearing screener you will typically be on AfC band 3.
 As a healthcare It may be possible to apply for more senior positions - eg as an assistant practitioner, after further training and experience.
 Newborn hearing screeners work standard hours of around 37.5 a week.
 Some may work shifts, which could involve nights, early starts, evenings and weekends.
 Terms and conditions will usually be different for clinical support staff working outside of the NHS.